 Where is Westminster Abbey?
-London location of Queen’s funeral, who is buried there, when was it built
+Coronation location for King Charles III explained - when was it built

 So where is Westminster Abbey and what is its significance?
 Here’s everything you need to know.